 Sewing with Fire

-Root Dress, plasma-arc cut steel, 203 x 114 cm
+Root Dress, plasma-arc cut steel, 203 x 114 cm, 1995

-Collection Winnipeg Art Gallery, 1995
+Collection Winnipeg Art Gallery

+When I was young I made my own clothes, and later worked in a clothing factory to save money for art school.
 My work as a textile pattern designer in Montreal influenced the imagery in these steel dresses, which I created to express the strength and diversity of women.
 Using a plasma-arc cutter, I created patterns based on forms historically associated with women.
 In this work I interweave correlations between material, image, and content to present alternative visions of gender.
 Feminism supports domestic activities as a valid approach to contemporary art practice, so I consider making these steel dresses as “sewing with fire.”

-Arachne, plasma-arc cut steel, 220 x 126 cm
+Arachne, plasma-arc cut steel, 220 x 126 cm, 1995

-Collection Royal Ontario Museum, 1995
+Collection Royal Ontario Museum

-Heart’s-Ease, plasma-arc cut steel, 225 x 120 cm each
+Heart’s-Ease, plasma-arc cut steel, 225 x 120 cm each, 2000

 Heart’s-Ease, detail